 - You have too many spelling, punctuation or grammar mistakes.

 - You’ve included pricing or promotional details.

 - You’ve added immodest wording, like “best” or “top.”

 Learn about all of the EBC restrictions here.

-Preview your listing.
+Preview and Test your listing.

 Before finalizing your listing, make sure that’s it’s maximized with SEO and that there are no spelling or grammatical errors.
 Preview the listing on both your desktop and your mobile device to ensure the on-image text is readable everywhere.
 Take a good look at your photos to make sure they’re clear and high-quality, and that they’ll effectively sell your product.

 By testing your listing, you can continually improve it, and you’ll also glean information that you can use when creating new listings.

 - Note the number of sessions and purchases for the month so that you have benchmarks for traffic and conversions.